Content Marketing 11 min read

 The first trend is something you’re sure to be aware of already, as it’s been making rounds on the internet even before social media sites soared to popularity.
 We’re referring to the use of memes.

-Although not really anything groundbreaking on the internet, Talkwalker and Hubspot noted in a recent social media trends report that meme mentions rapidly increased in the past 13 months.
+Although not really anything groundbreaking on the internet, Talkwalker and Hubspot noted that one of the major social media trends for 2021 was the rapid increase of meme mentions in the past 13 months.
 Specifically, mentions of memes jumped from 19.8 million in August 2019 to 28 million in April 2021.
 The reason for this, Talkwalker suggests, is that “users turned to them for engagement and escapism while under lockdown.”